 How to Manage the security slider in Java 7 video transcript

 Hi, everyone.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 We’ve been getting some questions about how to manipulate and manage Java with all the nonsense that came out in January 2013.
 One of the things that we got asked about is, how do we manage this “Security” slider and also lock it down so users can’t work around it?

 As you can see, I’m logged on here as a guy called “westsalesuser4.”Of course, what you don’t want to do is let your users reduce their own security.
 That would not be good, so don’t let them do that.
 You may also want to update or change this checkmark here.
 In fact, if you were to do this with admin rights and you click “Apply,” you would see that the user is prompted for admin credentials – not good.

 What you’re looking for is a way to manipulate and manage this setting without the use of admin rights, and PolicyPak can deliver the setting regardless of the status of the user.
 If I do give some admin rights here, you can see what happens.
 It will gray this out.
 That’s all well and good, but then again a user would need admin rights in order to deal with this.
 That’s very cumbersome and not very popular.

 Instead, what we’re going to do is we’re going to use PolicyPak to manage these settings and ensure that this stuff is delivered the way you want – maybe “Very High” security – and also locked down so users can’t work around it.
 Let’s go ahead and do that now.

 I’ve already got the preconfigured Pak for Java ready to rock on my management station.
 I’m going to “Manage Java using PolicyPak.”
 We’ve got some other videos on the website for you to check out to do some other tricks with Java and PolicyPak, but this is an update video here.